 Choose an email marketing platform

-Set up an email campaign
+Set up the campaign

 Defining your strategy and plan in the early stage of email marketing is very important for SMBs as they have very little time at hand and no money to waste.
 Here are points your email strategy should address.

-Email marketing goals
+- Email marketing goals